ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 2.3.4.2. http:Request

 The `http:Request` represents the request which is sent and received over the network which includes headers and the entity body.
-Listener passes it to the resource function as an argument to be accessed by the user based on their requirement.
+Listener passes it to the resource method as an argument to be accessed by the user based on their requirement.
 This parameter is not compulsory and not ordered.

 ```ballerina